 - Eligible recipients: Facilities generating electricity from solar, wind, small irrigation, and more.
-Direct pay available for tax-exempt organizations; states; political subdivisions; the Tennessee Valley Authority; Tribal governments; Alaska Native Corporations; and rural electricity co-ops. - Base Credit amount: \$0.03/kW, inflation adjusted. - Bonus Credit amount: - Credit is increased by 5 times for projects meeting prevailing wage and registered apprenticeship requirements. - Credit increased by 10% if the project meets certain domestic content requirements for steel, iron, and manufactured products. - Credit increased by 10% if located in an energy community (defined as a brownfield site; an area which has or had certain amounts of direct employment or local tax revenue related to oil, gas, or coal activities and has an unemployment rate at or above the national average; or a census tract or any adjoining tract in which a coal mine closed after December 31, 1999 or in which a coal-fired electric power plant was retired after December 31, 2009.) - Period of Availability: Projects begin construction before January 1, 2025. - For more information: - For the latest updates from the IRS, visit HERE. - The Department of Treasury and the IRS released guidance on April 4, 2023 on what clean energy projects must satisfy to qualify for the energy community bonus credit HERE - The Department of Treasury and IRS also worked with the Interagency Working Group on Coal and Power Plant Communities and Economic Revitalization to provide a mapping tool, making it easier to identify energy communities HERE
+Direct pay available for tax-exempt organizations; states; political subdivisions; the Tennessee Valley Authority; Tribal governments; Alaska Native Corporations; and rural electricity co-ops. - Base Credit amount: \$0.03/kW, inflation adjusted. - Bonus Credit amount: - Credit is increased by 5 times for projects meeting prevailing wage and registered apprenticeship requirements. - o Credit increased by 10% if the project meets certain domestic content requirements for steel, iron, and manufactured products. - Oredit increased by 10% if located in an energy community (defined as a brownfield site; an area which has or had certain amounts of direct employment or local tax revenue related to oil, gas, or coal activities and has an unemployment rate at or above the national average; or a census tract or any adjoining tract in which a coal mine closed after December 31, 1999 or in which a coal-fired electric power plant was retired after December 31, 2009.) - Period of Availability: Projects begin construction before January 1, 2025. - For more information: - o For the latest updates from the IRS, visit HERE. - The Department of Treasury and the IRS released guidance on April 4, 2023 on what clean energy projects must satisfy to qualify for the energy community bonus credit HERE